 Good names announce how unique your event is.
-You do not want something too generic or too bland—treat your name as a mini-advertisement for your event.
-Take at least a few minutes before hitting ‘Publish’ to not only make sure your description is in order but that your event name will do everything it can to maximize the chances that someone will engage with and ultimately participate in what you have to offer.
+You don’t want something too generic or too bland—treat your name as a mini-advertisement for your event.
+Take a few minutes before hitting ‘Publish’ to not only make sure your description is in order, but that your event name will do everything it can to maximize the chances that someone will engage with and ultimately participate in what you have to offer.

 Example: Intro to Belly Dance – Join the Shimmy!